Law School Case Brief

 Lucas v.
 S.C.
 Coastal Council - 505 U.S. 1003, 112 S. Ct.
 2886 (1992)

-Petitioner landowner purchased two residential lots on which he intended to build homes.
+Petitioner landowner purchased two residential lots in South Carolina on which he intended to build homes.
 In 1988, the State enacted the Beachfront Management Act, which barred the landowner from erecting any permanent habitable structures on his two parcels.
 A state trial court found that this prohibition rendered the landowner's parcels valueless.
-The landowner asserted the effect of the Act on the value of the lots accomplished a taking under the Fifth and Fourteenth Amendments.
-The state supreme court concluded that petitioner was not entitled to compensation from the State under the Takings Clause of the Fifth Amendment.
-On review, the court reversed and remanded.
+The trial court found that the Act was a valid use of police power and thus the land owner should not be compensated.
+The landowner appealed and the court granted cert.

 Access the full text case